mpetavy/netio/README.md

 NETIO TLS implementation is done by the GO default "BoringSSL"
 implementation: https://boringssl.googlesource.com/boringssl/

-## GO development

-NETIO is developed with the Google GO tooling.

-Current used version 1.16.7

-By using the GO programming language (https://golang.org) multiple architectures and OS are supported.
-You can find a complete list of all supported architectures and OS at https://github.com/golang/go/blob/master/src/go/build/syslist.go

-Currently these environments are tested in development

-* Linux (x86_64)
-    * Manjaro on x86_64 based PC https://www.manjaro.org
-    * Raspian on ARM7 based Raspberry Pi Model 3 Model B+ https://www.raspberrypi.org/downloads/raspbian
-* Windows 10 (x86_64)

 ## Compiling NETIO

 Before NETIO can be compiled please make sure the following tasks in this order.